ramalho/runefinder/cmd/runes/README.md

 ## Building

-The `runes` project uses the `go-bindata` tool to bundle the Unicode database in the executable.
+To compile `runes`, you need the `go-bindata` tool to bundle the Unicode database in the executable.
 To compile `runes`:

 ### 1 Get `go-bindata`